ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 Well, we could implement a consensus protocol, but that's a pretty heavyweight solution.
 How could we do this without needing to go to these lengths?

 So, here's an idea...
-What if we kept both updates and instead of the key always being bound to a single value, the key is bound to a set of values:
+What if we kept both updates and instead of binding a single value to the key name, instead we bind a set of values:

 ![Strong Convergence 1](./img/L17%20Strong%20Convergence%201.png)